tajmone/pandoc-goodies/pp/README.md

 - http://cdsoft.fr/pp/
 - http://cdsoft.fr/pp/download.html — precompiled binaries (all releases)

-For some introductiory tutorials on using PP, see:
+For some introductory tutorials on using PP, see:

 - https://github.com/tajmone/markdown-guide/tree/master/pp

 # Requirements

-The current macros library requires PP version `>= 2.0`.
+The current macros library requires PP version `>= 2.8`.

 PP is evolving rapidly thanks to Christophe's kind dedication to users' features requests.
-Future versions of PP might break backward compatibility of some macros, but great effort is taken to ensure that the macros of ths library should always work with the latest release of PP.
+Future versions of PP might break backward compatibility of some macros, but I'll try to ensure that the macros of this library should always work with the latest release of PP.

-At the beginning of this page you find an opening line reporting the latest PP version used for testing the macros library.
+At the beginning of this page you'll always find an opening line reporting the latest PP version used for testing the macros library.

 You can download prebuilt binaries of the latest version of PP from the following link: